AnyBody/tutorials/Posture_and_movement/intro.md

 max(Activity) - 1\< 0

-The second AnyDesMeasure, KickVel, is defined as minus the maximum of the ball velocity.
+The second AnyDesMeasure, `KickVel`, is defined as minus the maximum of the ball velocity.
 This is because AnyBody's optimizer is set up to always perform minimization where we want to maximize the velocity.
 So we simply minimize the negative velocity instead.
 The max value is